-Oftentimes students aren’t ready for direct instruction or quiet paper and pencil work and need a transitional activity to get their brains warmed up for the day.
+Oftentimes, students aren’t ready for direct instruction or quiet paper and pencil work right off the bat.
+They need a transitional activity to get their brains warmed up for the day.

 Benefits of Kindergarten Morning Tubs

 Much of the school day involves following directions and performing tasks in a particular way.